andrew/ultimate-awesome/README.md

 - [awesome-agentic-ai](https://github.com/mfornos/awesome-agentic-ai) - A curated list of principles and technologies related to Agentic AI systems.
 - [Awesome](https://github.com/mhrstmnn/Awesome) - A list of awesome things.
 - [awesome_video-guided_surgery](https://github.com/mjahmadee/awesome_video-guided_surgery) - Awesome Image-guided Surgery.
-- [awesome-multilingual-llm-benchmarks](https://github.com/naiveneuron/awesome-multilingual-llm-benchmarks) - A curated list of multilingual and/or non-English benchmarks for Large Language Models (LLMs) or NLP models and tools in general.
 - [awesome-lithuania](https://github.com/navidonskis/awesome-lithuania) - List of things that show the awesome side of Lithuania.
 - [frontend-resources](https://github.com/Neofonie/frontend-resources) - Useful resources for learning and keeping up-to-date here at neofonie.
 - [awesome-bazel](https://github.com/nicolov/awesome-bazel) - A curated list of resources for the Bazel build system.